braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 // → false
 ```

-Parentheses can be used to limit the part of the pattern that the pipe operator applies to, and you can put multiple such operators next to each other to express a choice between more than two patterns.
 Parênteses podem ser usados para limitar a que parte do padrão que o pipe ("|") se aplica, e você pode colocar vários desses operadores ao lado a lado para expressar uma escolha entre mais de dois padrões.

 ## The mechanics of matching